fluxcd/flux2/docs/core-concepts/index.md

 ## Bootstrap

 The process of installing the Flux components in a complete GitOps way is called a bootstrap.
-The manifests are applied to the cluster, a `GitRepository` and `Kustomization` are created for the Flux components and the manifests are pushed to an existing Git repository(or a new one is created).
-Flux can manage itself just as it manages other applications.
+The manifests are applied to the cluster, a `GitRepository` and `Kustomization` are created for the Flux components, and the manifests are pushed to an existing Git repository(or a new one is created).
+Flux can manage itself just as it manages other resources.
-The bootstrap is done using the Flux CLI `flux bootstrap`.
+The bootstrap is done using the `flux` CLI `flux bootstrap`.

 For more information, take a look at [the documentation for the bootstrap command](../cmd/flux_bootstrap.md).